-- Explain how the document or record is related to your case. - Call a witness from the business/agency/school that produced the record, ask the witness what his or her responsibilities are at the business/agency and how he or she is involved in record keeping. - Show the witness the record and ask him or her if it is a record from the business/agency/school.
+- Explain how the document or record is related to your case. - Call a witness from the business/agency/school that produced the record, ask the witness what their responsibilities are at the business/agency and how he or she is involved in record keeping. - Show the witness the record and ask them if it is a record from the business/agency/school.